 Fatherly spoke to Dr. Fogg about how to really, actually set a new habit that will stick beyond the fading resolve of the New Year’s Resolution — as well as the most common habits he sees parents wanting — and needing — to change.

 So what does it take to really hone a new habit?

 There are three components that comprise every behavior: motivation, ability, and prompt.
 When those things come together, something amazing happens, and if you’re missing one, it doesn’t.
 And it’s really that simple.

 With that model, then, at least the graphical version in the book with the curved lines, you can see there’s a relationship between motivation and ability.
 So if something is really hard to do, you have to have high motivation for it to happen, and when motivation drops, you won’t.
 On the flip side, if it’s really easy to do, your motivation will be low.
 That intrigued me.
 I looked at the drawing of my own model and realized that means that if I want to create a new habit and I make it really, really simple, then my swings in motivation won’t derail [my habit formation.]

 I started doing it in my own life.
 I decided I’d floss one tooth, not all my teeth.
 I said I’d pour a glass of water, not drink a glass of water.
 By going radically tiny, it was like, great.
 I can be busy or stressed out or not wanting to do it very much and I can still floss one tooth.
 I can still pour one glass of water.
 I can still do two push ups.

-So just say I want to read more books in 2020.
+So just say I want to read more books this year.
 What do I do?

 Take whatever habit you want and make it radically tiny.
 Scale it back: set the intention to read a paragraph, not a chapter.
 If it’s not flossing all my teeth, it’s one tooth.
 It’s not pay all my bills, it’s get my bills out and put them on the table.
 And so, in tiny habits, you just scale it back to make it so easy.
 So then it’s not at all a willpower or motivation issue.